and its Dutch National Association, NVZ

 SUMI until 2016.
 The published set of GEIS will remain applicable until the new publication is available.

 The A.I.S.E.
-SUMIs linked to the Improved Use Maps Package V1.1 will be shortly made available on this webpage together with a Guidance to explain step by step how to use this material.
+SUMIs linked to the Improved Use Maps Package V1.1 will be shortly made available on this webpage together with Guidance to explain step by step how to use this material.
 Stay tuned!

 The published set of GEIS will remain applicable until the new publication is available.